 What is Referencing?

 Referencing is a standardised method of formatting all sources of information used in your academic writing.
 Referencing is a formal acknowledgement of the source of the information (an idea, concept, diagram, fact, figure or theory) that you are using in your writing.
-In Academic Writing in NUIG, the Harvard style of referencing (and citation) is used.
-See the NUIG Guide to Writing and Referencing.

-What is Adacdemic Writing
+What is Academic Writing

 Academic writing tasks and assignments are generally set by your lecturer or tutor for a module within your course and may take the form or an essay, report or a research paper (and more).
 You will receive clear criteria against which your academic writing will be assessed.
 Academic writing should be clear and concise to help the reader understand the information.
 General characteristics of writing an academic piece of work mean that you: